borisschapira/boris.schapira.dev/_posts/en/web/2012/2012-05-30-sudweb2012-opera-dragonfly-search-form-is-great.md

 without using javascript in the Dev.
 Tools Console.
 In fact, what I was expressing already exists in Opera Dragonfly.

-Wanna see more&nbsp;?
-Read this article written by Karl&nbsp;: Search DOM Nodes with Opera Dragonfly Developer tool
+Wanna see more?
+Read this article written by Karl: Search DOM Nodes with Opera Dragonfly Developer tool

-And here is a short video of what this workshop looked like&nbsp;:
+And here is a short video of what this workshop looked like:

 {% include media/vimeo.html.liquid id="42885321" title="Améliorer les outils de débug dans les navigateurs Web" %}